adaksuman/genapp/README.md

 An error occurred reading the project metadata.
 The error will have additional details.

 `enoent` indicates that metadata file doesn't exist.
+Verify that the package directory used in the deploy operation contains `.genapp/metadata.json`.

+### `{plugin_not_installed,<<"xxx">>}`

+genapp could not find the plugin named "xxx".

+Verify that the `plugins_conf_home` directory as specified in `$genapp_home/priv/dev.config` contains the expected plugin.
+Note that a plugin is a bash script in the plugins conf home directory that has the same name as the plugin.

+Plugins may be copied to the conf home or symlinked as needed.

 # Plugin Development

 genapp uses plugins to setup an application.
 Each plugin listed in the "apps.plugins" metadata is given an opportunity to perform setup operations.

-Each plugin must define a `setup` function in its configuration file.
+Each plugin is a bash script that must define a `setup` function.

-Plugin configuration files are located in `plugins_conf_home` and must match the name value given in the project metadata.
+Plugin configuration files are located in `plugins_conf_home` (as defined in the genapp configuration file -- e.g. see `priv/dev.config` in *QuickStart* above) and must match the name value given in the project metadata.

-Plugins run under the application user in production.
+Plugins run by the application user in production.
 In development mode, they run as the USER environment variable accessible to the genapp process (defaults to the current user).